anphan0828/IgnoroMeNot/README.md

 | NUDT4B | 55.34890734396416 |
 |  HTT   | 99.78875455312165 |

-Ignoromenot also supports the calculation of three per-protein metrics: GO annotation count, information content, information accretion, if provided a Gene Ontology Annotation File (GAF).
+Ignoromenot also supports the calculation of three per-protein metrics: GO annotation count ('ct'), Phillip Lord information content ('ic'), Wyatt Clark information content ('ia'), if provided a Gene Ontology Annotation File (GAF).
 If a GAF is provided, users need to specify which metric should be used for ranking (refer to usage).

 Additionally, a STRING interaction network and a protein alias file of the organism to be examined are required and can be downloaded from [STRING](string-db.org/cgi/download).
 Example: E. coli [alias file](https://stringdb-static.org/download/protein.aliases.v11.5/511145.protein.aliases.v11.5.txt.gz) and [interaction network](https://stringdb-static.org/download/protein.links.full.v11.5/511145.protein.links.full.v11.5.txt.gz).
 Note: large STRING files (e.g., human-id:9606) may cause IDE to crash.